When it comes to moving audiences, your most important element is your opening. Here's how to start a speech powerfully and successfully every time!

 - Sound effect

-- Physical object
+- Physical object or demonstration

 - Testimony or success story

 You could literally think of dozens more from your own expertise and experience or that of your audience.
 Remember, the best grabbers engage an audience immediately, both intellectually and emotionally.
-Interestingly, these same devices can be used to similar effect to conclude in a way that keeps your audience thinking about what you said.
+Interestingly, these same devices can be used to conclude in a way that keeps your audience thinking about what you said.
 For more on ending strongly, see my related article on how to end a speech vividly and memorably.

 Coming up with an exciting grabber and clincher involves some work on your part.
 But the rewards if you're successful more than justify the effort.